Pensacola Pontoon Boat Rentals

 Anyone can rent our boats, even if you’ve never driven a boat before, all it takes is a little paperwork and a quick demonstration and you’ll be on your way to having a fun day on the water.
 Pontoon boats are incredibly easy to drive, so there is nothing to worry about.
-Our boat cruise along about thirty miles per hour, so plenty fast enough to get where you’re going, but not fast enough to get you into very much trouble.
-They all also come with a bottom machines and GPS chart plotter, so you can find your way home.
-A chart plotter is a practically a digital map, so you can see where you’re located and there will be a red star on the map to where you need to return to at the end of your adventure.
+Our boat cruise along plenty fast enough to get you where you’re going, but not fast enough to get you into very much trouble.

 When it comes to spending a day on the water with our pontoon boats, it’s important to bring essential items to ensure you have the best time boating.
 Here’s a few things to load the boat with;

 - Food and drinks